 Events in September

-Festivals: July is also a wonderful month to check out SF's festivals.
-Top festivals this month in the Fillmore Jazz Festival, the Salsa Festival on the Fillmore, and Renegade Craft Fair.
+Festivals: This month is also a wonderful month to check out SF's festivals.
+Top festivals this month offer free live music, gourmet goodies and the chance to pick up a variety of hand-made crafts and art work.
 Click here for a list of this month's festivals.

 SF Gantis Baseball: The SF Giants are also in action all month long.
 They play to opponents such as the Oakland Athletics, the Arizona Diamondbacks, and the LA Dodgers.
 Click here for this month's schedule.

 Tip to Save: Save on your event tickets today on Goldstar.
 They offer tickets to almost 200 events at up to half-off.
 It's a great way to stretch your dollar and do even more in SF and the Bay Area!
 Click here to check out their current selection.

 SF Bay Cruises: One of my favorite things to do during the summer is take an SF Bay cruise.
 It's a fun way to spend a few hours even if you've been on one before.
 They are easy, relaxing, and a great way to get to know SF even better!
 Click here for my five favorites.